 Do also be aware, as with all cars, that the manufacturer-quoted economy figures are often for guidance only.
 For example, if one car gets a claimed 50mpg and the other gets 60mpg, you can expect the second car to be more economical, even if neither car matches those figures in the real world.

 It's worth taking care when choosing an engine too.
-For quite a few years diesel has been the default choice thanks to superior economy and CO2 emissions, but advancements with turbocharged petrols mean that for lower-mileage drivers, these cars could work out just as cheap or cheaper to run than the equivalent diesel.
+For quite a few years diesel has been the default choice thanks to superior economy and CO2 emissions, but advances from turbocharged petrols mean that for lower-mileage drivers, these cars could work out just as cheap or cheaper to run.